astronomer/airflow-guides/guides/task-groups.md

 t0 >> tg1 >> t3
 ```

 In the Airflow UI, Task Groups look like tasks with blue shading.
-When we expand `group1` by clicking on it, we see that the grouped tasks have same dependencies that we defined in our code:
+When we expand `group1` by clicking on it, we see blue circles where the Task Group's dependencies have been applied to the grouped tasks.
+The task(s) immediately to the right of the first blue circle (`t1`) get the group's upstream dependencies and the task(s) immediately to the left (`t2`) of the last blue circle get the group's downstream dependencies.

 ![UI Task Group](https://assets2.astronomer.io/main/guides/task-groups/task_groups_ui.gif)